Trixwell/altSliderAngular/README.md

      });

 ```
-For turning on **customizable vertical scrollbar mode**  delete from div width ng-controller class "visible" and add ng-style="visibleVertical".
-Add to alt-slider in your html file JS file **is-vertical="true**.
+For turning on **customizable vertical scrollbar mode**  delete from div with ng-controller class "visible" and add ng-style="visibleVertical".
+Add to alt-slider in your html file JS file **is-vertical="true"**.
 Add your CSS file for stylization. **_All features for horizontal scroll also work for vertical._**

 ```html
     <div ng-controller="sliderCtrl" ng-style="visibleVertical">